 Q: If my child doesn’t spend all of their money at the Big Lake Mall, do they get a refund?

 A: Any money left in your camper’s store account will be refunded back to the online account your camper was registered under.
-The funds will remain on the account for future use unless you contact our business office and request a check equal to the amount of unused store funds be mailed to you.
+The funds will remain on the account for future use unless you contact our business office and request a refund onto the credit card that was used to pay or by check.
 You can contact our business office located in Gladstone by emailing firstname.lastname@example.org.

 Q: Can I visit camp?